Random Access to Grammar Compressed Strings: Introduction

-Finally, in Section~\ref{sec:compressedapproximatestringmatching} we combine our substring decompression result with a technique for compressed approximate string matching on LZ78 and LZW compressed string~\cite{BilleFagerbergGoertz2007} to obtain an algorithm for grammar compressed strings.
+We extend both random access solutions to the substring decompression in Section~\ref{sec:substringdecompression}, and in Section~\ref{sec:compressedapproximatestringmatching} we combine our substring decompression result with a technique of \cite{BilleFagerbergGoertz2007} to obtain an algorithm for approximate matching grammar compressed strings (giving the bounds of Theorem~\ref{thm:approxstringmatching}).
 The algorithm computes the approximate occurrences of the pattern in a single bottom-up traversal of the grammar.
-At each step we use the substring decompression algorithm to decode a relevant small portion of string thereby avoiding a full decompression.
+At each step we use the substring decompression algorithm to decode a relevant small portion of string, thus avoiding a full decompression.

+Finally, in Section~\ref{sec:labelledtrees}, we describe the differences between the random access operation in trees from that in strings.